Pricing Get Quote

 What are the HIPAA password requirements?

-Notably, the Department of Health and Human Services (HHS) Office for Civil Rights (OCR) looks to the National Institute of Standards and Technology (NIST) for guidance, so it's prudent that other healthcare organizations do the same.
-A NIST-compliant password should:
+Notably, the Department of Health and Human Services (HHS) Office for Civil Rights (OCR) looks to the password requirements specified by the National Institute of Standards and Technology (NIST) in the Special Publication 800-63B, so it's prudent that other healthcare organizations do the same.

 Make your organization HIPAA-compliant with ADSelfService Plus

-ADSelfService Plus offers advanced password policy and MFA settings that help your organization comply with all the above requirements.
-You can create a custom password policy that meets HIPAA's requirements and enforce it on all or specific AD users based on their domain, OU, or group memberships.
+ADSelfService Plus offers robust password policy and MFA settings to help your organization comply with the HIPAA requirements.
+You can create a custom password policy that meets HIPAA's requirements and enforce it for all or specific AD users based on their domain, OU, or group memberships.
 Below are some of the settings that ADSelfService Plus offers:

-1. Ban weak passwords: Blacklist leaked or weak AD passwords, patterns, and palindromes.
+1. Ban weak passwords: Block leaked or weak AD passwords, patterns, and palindromes.

 2. Set a custom password length: Enforce longer passwords by specifying the minimum password length.